barisgit/spec-kit-improved/CONTRIBUTING.md

 ## Development workflow

-When working on spec-kit:
+When working on SpecifyX:

-1. Test changes with the `specify` CLI commands (`/specify`, `/plan`, `/tasks`) in your coding agent of choice
+1. Test changes with the `specifyx` CLI commands (run `specifyx --help` to see available commands)
+2. Test commands with your coding agent of choice when you create a sample project
-2. Verify templates are working correctly in `templates/` directory
+3. All templates are in `src/specify_cli/templates/` directory
-3. Test script functionality in the `scripts/` directory
-4. Ensure memory files (`memory/constitution.md`) are updated if major process changes are made

 ## Resources